ddaydroid/swgresexp/swg-resource-explorer/docs/database-implementation.md

 ## Overview

 The current XML-based approach will be replaced with a relational database system that provides better performance, scalability, and support for complex queries necessary for a crafting calculator.
+This change will also enable more efficient filtering, sorting, and data retrieval operations.

 ## Database Schema Design